-A Home Equity Line of Credit (HELOC) is a flexible line of against the value of your home – you use your home’s equity as collateral.
+A Home Equity Line of Credit (HELOC) is a flexible line of credit against the value of your home.
+You use your home’s equity as collateral against the loan.
 Usually, the borrower agrees to a certain maximum amount they can borrow over a specified time period.
 In some ways it is similar to a credit card because the borrower has a credit limit, and can take out money as needed as long as they don’t exceed the amount of the HELOC.

 A HELOC is a great way to have an available line of credit whenever you need a large amount of money.
-Many times the HELOC loan rates are better than credit cards because the debt is secured by your home equity (translation – if you don’t pay it back, your home could be on the line).
-Credit cards are unsecured loans and generally have much higher rates.
+Many times the HELOC loan rates are better than credit cards and other unsecured lines of credit because the debt is secured by your home equity (translation – if you don’t pay it back, your home could be on the line).
+Credit cards are unsecured loans and generally have higher interest rates.

 Many people use HELOCs to pay for home improvements, debt consolidation, or as a ready source of cash for an emergency fund.
 However, I don’t recommend using a HELOC as an emergency fund unless it is absolutely necessary.
 It’s best to have an actual cash emergency fund.

 In many states, the interest payments for a HELOC are tax deductible (up to $100,000).
 This lowers the effective interest rate you pay on the loan.
 AMT rules or other laws may interfere with your ability to claim this deduction; do your research before borrowing with the assumption you can deduct interest payments.

 - Bonus: Completely OnlineFigure pledges to make the process of acquiring a HELOC faster and more affordable.